Mladá Boleslav: Sights

 The main landmark of the city is the Mladá Boleslav Castle.
 It was built in the first half of the 14th century.
 In the 16th century, it was rebuilt in the Renaissance style.
 The castle was a ruin after the Thirty Years' War, but at the beginning of the 18th century, it was rebuilt into barracks.
 During World War II, it was an internment centre of Jews.
 Today it houses the district archive and the Regional Museum with historical, cultural and social history collections.

 The Old City Hall in the historic centre is a Renaissance house built in 1554–1559.
 It is decorated with ornamental and figurative sgraffiti.
 In the second half of the 19th century and in 1939–1941, the building was reconstructed and other wings were completed.
 It has two towers, the higher of them was built in 1779 and is open to the public as a lookout tower.
 The nearby New City Hall was built in the neo-Romanesque style in 1865–1867 and still serves its original purpose.

-The Gothic building of Templ Palace comes from 1488–1493.
+The Gothic building of Templ Palace comes from the years 1488–1493.
 It includes a historic exhibition and also serves cultural purposes.

 The history and products of Škoda Auto are exhibited in Škoda Museum.
 It was opened in the reconstructed premises of the old factory in 1995.

 An important architectural monument, protected as a national cultural monument, is the building of the Secondary Industrial School.
-It was designed by Jiří Kroha in the Functionalist and Constructivist styles and built in 1923–1927.
+It was designed by Jiří Kroha in the Functionalist and Constructivist styles and was built in 1923–1927.
 It is an exceptionally large building, still serving its original purpose.
 The sculptural decoration of the interiors is also valuable.